The Best Boomboxes with Bluetooth and FM/AM for Your Studio or Workspace

 • Corded AC plug

-Note that for under 100 bucks you are not getting audiophile quality.
+Note that for under 150 bucks you are not getting audiophile quality.
 These units sound ok, maybe even above average, but the main goal was to find a small workshop / garage / studio boombox for playing the radio and streaming tunes from a device via Bluetooth.

-Top Pick: Sony Portable Boombox with Bluetooth and Digital Tuner
+Top Pick: Phillips Portable Boombox with Bluetooth

 Sony Bluetooth boombox black